-If you plan on eating regularly in local bakeries $(7-10 \in \text{per meal})$ or restaurants (from $8 \in \text{fixed price}$ menu at a Chinese restaurant - to an average of 15 euros for a fixed price lunch menu and upwards à la carte and in the evening) from time to time like many students, you should budget more.
+If you plan on eating regularly in local bakeries (7-10€ per meal) or restaurants (from 8€ fixed price menu at a Chinese restaurant - to an average of 15 euros for a fixed price lunch menu and upwards à la carte and in the evening) from time to time like many students, you should budget more.

-For the sixteen weeks of the semester, you will need from \$400 to \$650 for books, laundry, minimum local telephone expenses, sundries, etc.
+- ii) Necessary expenses.
+For the eighteen weeks of the semester, you will need from \$400 to \$650 for books, local transportation, laundry, minimum local telephone expenses, sundries, etc. - iii) Personal spending.

-c) Personal spending

 Depending on your habits, you will need from \$100- \$150 per month for movies, plays, museums, restaurants, shopping, etc.

-The program organizes and subsidizes a full cultural calendar of excursions in France, visits and cultural activities in Paris, receptions and lunches for which you pay a token fee $(5 \in)$ to insure your participation and to help us confirm reservations.
+The program organizes and subsidizes a full cultural calendar of excursions in France, visits and cultural activities in Paris, receptions and lunches for which you pay a token fee (5€) to insure your participation and to help us confirm reservations.
 If you attend the events for which you sign up, this fee will be reimbursed during the last month of the semester.
 Many courses also include on-site visits to monuments, plays, and operas.
 The program also provides students with information on free activities available to Parisian students.
 Many museums are free for 26 years and under.
 Type "activités gratuites à Paris" in a search engine and you will find a multitude of suggestions and tips.
-You will also be reimbursed up to $330 \in$ each semester for French cultural visits, individual excursions, and fees associated with activities like cooking classes, or athletic, artistic, or musical programs in French.
+You will also be reimbursed up to 330€ each semester for French cultural visits, individual excursions, and fees associated with activities like cooking classes, or athletic, artistic, or musical programs, or your passe Navigo.
 Reimbursements are made once a month after you submit receipts for these activities.
 In addition, you will receive a rail youth discount card called " Carte Jeune " (50 euros) from the program.
 This card allows students to purchase train tickets within France at a discount of up to 60% of the cost of an Adult fare.